algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

 **Portability**

-- The program should work on MacOS and on Windows.
+- The program should work on MacOS, Windows and Linux.

 ## Available Resources